Marita Cheng: Career

-In 2007, while at university, Cheng founded Nudge, a company which provided reminders by phone or text message to help people manage their prescription drug schedules.
-She won a prize for the best undergraduate business at the University of Melbourne and then recruited friends to start designing workshops to teach girls about robotics.
-This became Robogals, which was founded in 2008 for the purpose of encouraging young women into careers in STEM fields.
-Cheng later graduated with a Bachelor of Engineering in mechatronics and a Bachelor of Computer Science.
+The robotics workshops developed into Robogals, founded in 2008 for the purpose of encouraging young women into careers in STEM fields.

 In 2011, Cheng was awarded a Churchill Fellowship, which allowed her to visit the U.S., U.K., Germany and Jamaica to learn about international approaches to science education for young women.

-In 2011, Cheng was also awarded the Anita Borg Institute's Change Agent ABIE Award.

 In November 2011, Cheng was named Victorian Young Australian of the Year for 2012, and went on to be named as Young Australian of the Year.
 In that same year she was also a winner in the Financial Review – Westpac 100 Women of Influence awards' Young Leader category.

-Cheng visited China as part of the 40 Year Anniversary of Australia-China Diplomatic Relations, touring Guangzhou, Shanghai, Nanjing, Tianjin and Beijing in 2012.
+Cheng visited China as part of the 40-Year Anniversary of Australia-China Diplomatic Relations, touring Guangzhou, Shanghai, Nanjing, Tianjin and Beijing in 2012.

 In 2013 she established a start-up robotics company.
+She is the founder and current CEO of Aubot, a start-up robotics company.

 Cheng delivered the closing keynote speech at the 35th World Congress of the World Association of Girl Guides and Girl Scouts in Hong Kong in 2014.

 In 2015, Cheng attended Singularity University's flagship 10-week Graduate Studies Program, where she founded an app that uses AI to enable visually impaired people to recognize objects, receiving TechCrunch coverage during her time at the program.
 The app won a CES Best of Innovation Award in 2017.

 Cheng co-led an Australian delegation of 50 entrepreneurs, industry representatives and government envoys, to Israel alongside Assistant Innovation Minister Wyatt Roy in 2015.

 She co-founded Aipoly, which launched in January 2016.
 Aipoly is an app to assist blind people to recognise objects using their mobile phones.

 Cheng returned to her robotics company, receiving a Myer Fellowship, and participated in the Advance Queensland Hot Desq program in 2017, relocating to Brisbane, Australia for 6 months, and the Austrade San Francisco Landing Pad in 2018, which brought her to San Francisco.

 From 2012 to 2018, Cheng served on the board of the Foundation for Young Australians.
 Cheng helped decide on startup investments alongside Eddie McGuire as a board member of RMIT University's New Enterprise Investment Fund (2014-2017), and supported the Victorian startup ecosystem as a board member of the Victorian State Innovation Expert Panel (2016-2018).
 She was also involved with the Clinton Health Access Initiative as Technology Advisory Board Member (2016-2017).